andr-ew/nest_/lib/nest_/README.md

 add targets{} list of target nest keys in self

 add :link(_control or function() return control end) to _control, link two controls by appending actions when values are the same type. also allow link to param (overwrites param action)

+RENAME

+control -> affordance ???
+in this case, fader can become control + get a little closer to the norns standard. we can name certain affordances the same as the params name and make the possible linkages clearer.
+I'm lichen it !

 ```